hambarthegoat/huffman-image-compression/README.md

 # Huffman Image Compression

 This project compresses JPEG images using Huffman coding and provides a small CLI for compressing and decompressing `.jpg`/`.jpeg` files.
+See [Report](report.md) for a detailed analysis.

 ## Step 1: Install Rust